Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 The comment section is only visible when a user is logged in, If there is no comment there will be a link to a page where the user can leave a comment.
 Otherwise there will be a link to login.

 ### Register
-The register feature is located in the navbar and is a form that the user has to fill out to be registerde.
+The register feature is located in the navbar and is a form that the user has to fill out to be registered.

 ### Login
 The login is located beside register and is avilable for the user to fill out if they have registered.